Have a Question?

 Registration: Space is limited, so don't delay.
 Spaces will be filled on a first-come, first-served basis.
 You will receive a registration receipt by email after submission.
 Additional information and material about Summer Writers' Workshop will be sent to the email address that you provide during the registration process.

-Please email Meagan Nyland, M.F.A. (firstname.lastname@example.org) with any questions about Stevenson Summer Writers' Workshop.
+Please contact Meagan Nyland, M.F.A. at (email@example.com) with any questions.

 Thanks for your interest in Stevenson Summer Writers’ Workshop!
 We look forward to writing with you.